giacomofalcone/expenses-etl/README.md

 * **Data Enrichment:** Complex mapping in `tMap` to handle Lookups between the Staging Area (ODS) and Dimensions.

 ### 3. Analytics (Power BI)
-The dashboard leverages the underlying star schema to allow:
+The dashboard leverages the star schema to allow:
-* **Decomposition Analysis:** Using Decomposition Trees to break down spending from Macro-Categories (e.g., "Home") to specific transaction IDs (`SK_DEPENSE`).
+* **Decomposition Analysis:** Using Decomposition Trees to break down spending from Macro-Categories (e.g., "Fixed Expenses") down to specific **expense descriptions** (e.g., "Paiement Loyer").
 * **Temporal Drilling:** Full drill-down capability from Yearly aggregates down to daily transaction granularity.